An Overview of Pelvic Organ Prolapse in Women

-Dr. Mark Allen MD, a north Texas urologist (http://northtexasurologist.com) with North Dallas Urology Associates, often finds himself discussing issues with women during their visits to his Plano, TX office surrounding pelvic organ prolapse and pelvic floor reconstruction.
+Dr. Mark Allen, a Plano, Frisco and Dallas, Texas area urologist with North Dallas Urology Associates, often finds himself discussing issues with women during their visits to his office surrounding pelvic organ prolapse, pelvic floor reconstruction and cystocele treatment.

 Ask the average woman about female pelvic health concerns like urinary incontinence or fibroids and she’s likely to have at least a basic knowledge of these conditions.
 Ask her about pelvic organ prolapse and she may look back at you with a blank stare.
 These are conditions that are quite common in women, especially after childbirth, where a considerable amount of pressure has been placed on the pelvic region, but yet are rarely discussed until symptoms increase and begin to interfere with normal daily routines.